 If you want to remove slugs from your plants and have failed, this might help.
 Try using beer and add it to an old can or saucer.
 Situate it within the soil so that it is out of sight.
 The slugs must drop into the dish before moving to the plant to hydrate themselves.

-As an alternate, you can even use citrus peels liked by slugs and snails.
+As an alternative, you can even use citrus peels liked by slugs and snails.
 These peels usually attract the bugs which swarm to them.
 You can find them covered with bugs for some hours.
 Throw the bugs away with the peels and repeat the process.

 Earwigs are nasty as they can be hard to get rid of.
 They look disgusting and snack on your plants, depriving them of the nutrients they need to flourish.